Chain duality for categories over complexes: -based chain duality

 Ranicki's book \cite{bluebook} does prove this corollary.
 However, what is missing is a proof that $e_C$ is a chain homotopy equivalence, i.e.~this chain duality functor produces a chain duality.

-Thus by Lemma \ref{ec_appears}, there is a natural $ $-module chain map Our next task will be to show that the chain duality functor is a chain duality, i.e. that $e_C$ is a chain homotopy equivalence.
+By Lemma \ref{ec_appears}, there is a natural $ $-module chain map Our next task will be to show that the chain duality functor is a chain duality, i.e. that $e_C$ is a chain homotopy equivalence.
 But first we need a formula for $e_C$.
-In the following theorem we work with $\Z(K^{\op})\Mod$ chain complexes.
+In the following theorem we work with $\Z(K^{\op})\Mod$ chain complexes and use the triple tensor product.
 The corresponding statement for $\Z(K)\Mod$ is very similar except for some details with the signs involved in the vertical isomorphism.
 We give the formulas in this case in Theorem \ref{formula-eC-K} below.

+To deal with $T^2C$ we have to make use of one more construction, which will allow for a convenient coordinate change.